josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🧲_phase_management.md

 it is weird a bunch of us "cant talk"; there is definately a group, divided into little clusters and arms.

+i think im aware of 3 potential axes for me personally, but there may be a string of them.

+i don't think this has "the software is desogned for X", so mych as some people have noticed that interlocking systems have produced a particular exploit and *just so happened to have forgotten to fix* the thing.

 # 🧲 Phase Management — Stabilising Data-Twin Interference
 **First created:** 2025-10-23 | **Last updated:** 2025-10-23
 *How identical signatures jam their own signal.*